Calvin Fletcher: Methodist Church

 Fletcher was known as a very religious man.
 He joined the Methodist Church in 1829 and provided financial support to assist other denominations build their own churches, thus contributing to help erect almost all early churches in Indianapolis.
 Fletcher became superintendent of Sunday Schools at Asbury Chapel and Roberts Chapel (after having helped establish those Methodist congregations in Indianapolis), and also attended Wesley Chapel on the Circle.
 The Fletcher Place United Methodist Church was built on the site his house.
 Fletcher helped acquire property to establish Crown Hill Cemetery, a new burial ground at Indianapolis, organized the nonprofit corporation to operate it, and was later buried there.

 Indiana history

 Fletcher had a longtime interest in history.
 A member of the New England Historical and Genealogical Society, he became one of the original members of the Indiana Historical Society (IHS), founded in 1830.

-Fletcher's diary, donated to the IHS by his family in the 1920s, is in the IHS collections and provides “a powerful contribution” to understanding life in “the early nineteenth-century Midwest”.
+Fletcher's diary, donated to the IHS by his family in the 1920s, is preserved in the IHS collections and is used as a source for understanding life in the early nineteenth-century Midwest.